 Frog spawn is late because Winter has been so long and so cold and they have stayed in their Winter quarters for protection.
 You can create a special home called a hibernaculum for them to help them survive a cold Winter.

 Build a hibernaculum in a sheltered, quiet corner of the garden:

-But the frogs have now left their Winter quarters and we have 8 jelly lumps of spawn each the size of a tennis ball in our pond and we hope that some of the eggs have survived the latest cold spell.
+- We have 8 jelly lumps of spawn each the size of a tennis ball in our pond.

-This should enable them to get strong enough to leave the pond later in the Summer and find shelter in their homes nearby.
+- This should enable them to thrive & leave the pond later in the Summer and find shelter in their homes nearby.